Complex expressions¶

 As of v7.4.

 An equivalent of 'CASE ...
 WHEN ...
 THEN ...
 ELSE ...
 END'.
-Odd arguments define keys, following even arguments define mapped values.
+Arguments on odd-numbered positions define keys, while following arguments define mapped values.
 The last unmatched argument defines 'ELSE'.

 E.g. MAP:(monthNumber, 1, 'Jan', 2, 'Feb', 3, 'Mar', 'Other')